jerrynchen/jerrynchen.github.io/_pages/includes/intro.md

 In my free time, I enjoy swimming, playing board games.
 Additionally, I occasionally post random thoughts and share paper details on [Zhihu](https://www.zhihu.com/people/chen-nuo-8-79-20).

-📢 I am looking for corporation and internship oppotunity, please feel free to contact me if you have interested.
+📢 I am looking for corporation and internship oppotunity, please feel free to contact me if you have interests.

 📢 I am expected to graduate in 2025.
 If you have any **suitable job recommendations**, please feel free to contact me.